Sfuhi/Sfuhi/README.md

 - Story of my life:
 - "Dear programer:
-- When I wrote this code, only god nad I knew how it worked.
+- When I wrote this code, only god and I knew how it worked.
 - Now, only god knows it!"